 Responding to enquiries

-We keep your personal information in your record for six months from the date of your last enquiry unless you ask us not to.
+We keep your personal information in your record for one year from the date of your last enquiry unless you ask us not to.

 We do this so that if you contact us again about the same issue, we can find details of your last enquiry on our database.
 This will save you having to tell your whole story again from the beginning.

-After six months, we delete the following information from your record:
+After a year, we delete the following information from your record:

 - Your name and contact details